South Africa send New Zealand crashing to record defeat

 Depending on pool results, the rugby superpowers could meet again in the quarter-finals of the World Cup.

-New Zealand launch the showpiece tournament against hosts and fellow heavyweights France on September 8, with South Africa beginning the defence of their title against Scotland in Marseille on September 10.
+New Zealand launch the tournament against hosts and fellow heavyweights France on September 8, with South Africa beginning their title defence against Scotland in Marseille on September 10.

 © 2023 AFP